MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 * While we do promote ingenuity and creativity from runners, do not attempt to be cheeky in regards to the rules.
 Exploiting loopholes in the rules that were clearly not intended to be exploited may result in your run being rejected.
-	- If you do find a loophole, we ask taht you point it out to a moderator instead.
+	- If you do find a loophole, we ask that you point it out to a moderator instead.

 ## Submission Rules